alphagov/registers-tech-docs/source/documentation/using_the_api/getting_updates.md

 ### Return all entries since your last update

 You can use the [`GET /entries/` endpoint](#getentries) with the `start` and `limit` parameters to return specific entries to a register.

-For example, your highest `entry-number` for a local copy of the `country` register could be 205.
+For example, the highest entry number from the last time you got data from the `country` register could have been 205.
 You could then use the following request to find out how many updates there have been since (if any):

 ```http
 GET /entries?start=206/ HTTP/1.1